How did Mussolini rise to power?

 From humble beginnings in a small Italian town, Benito Mussolini rose to become one of the 20th century's most infamous dictators.

-His early life was unremarkable, marked by a passion for socialism and a reputation for violence.
+His early life was marked by a passion for socialism and a reputation for violence.
 By 1919, amidst post-war disillusionment, Mussolini founded the Fascist Party, advocating for a strong, authoritarian government.

 What fueled Mussolini's meteoric rise to power?